d-bl/GroundForge-help/docs/Download.md

 Some browsers may have a limit on the size of the downloads.

 Some tablets open a download in a browser, some of those fail to render.
-Other save a download in a photo section, but it is a vector based image, not a pixel based photo.
+Others save a download in a photo section, but it is a vector based image, not a pixel based photo.
 A 3rd party [editor](Reshape-Patterns#evaluated-editors)
 supporting SVG can show and change the download.